 Hillcrest Estate is a boutique winery, nestled in the Tygerberg Hills on the outskirts of Durbanville.
-Only a 30-minute drive from Cape Town, this unique estate offers visitors a host of activities, a casual style restaurant, delicious olives and award winning wines.
+Only a 30-minute drive from Cape Town, this unique estate offers visitors a host of activities, a casual style restaurant, delicious olives, and award-winning wines.

-Our five red Bordeaux varietals are planted on lower slopes, with Cabernet Sauvignon & Petit Verdot planted on the lowest slopes .
-These are late ripeners which require warmer conditions to ensure that the grapes are optimally ripe at harvest.
-Year round vineyard management and green harvesting are employed to optimize sunlight penetration, and to attain uniform ripeness at harvest.
+Our five red Bordeaux varietals are planted on the lower slopes, with Cabernet Sauvignon and Petit Verdot planted at the lowest points.
+These are late-ripening varietals which require warmer conditions to ensure that the grapes are optimally ripe at harvest.
+Year-round vineyard management and green harvesting are employed to optimize sunlight penetration and to attain uniform ripeness at harvest.

-In 2001 the owners or Hillcrest Estate were approached by Dr Graeme Read, nickname Curly, who with the dream of a micro-cellar in mind, persuaded the owners to start their own cellar to make wine using the estate’s grapes.
+In 2001 the owners of Hillcrest Estate were approached by Dr. Graeme Read, nickname Curly, who with the dream of a micro-cellar in mind, persuaded the owners to start their own cellar to make wine using the estate’s grapes.
 They liked the idea, and soon a farm shed was converted into a rudimentary cellar.
 The following season 8 tons of Cabernet Sauvignon and Merlot grapes were pressed & vinified making 2002 the maiden vintage for both Hillcrest and Graeme Read.

 After shadowing Graeme for a few years Arno Smith has taken over the reins as Winemaker, and proudly harvested his first official crop in 2016.